FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Introduction

 \item{We design an optional distillable backbone and propose a cosine similarity attention module (CSAM).
 CSAM can convert the differences between backbones into a normalized spacial anomaly attention to improve the overall detection rate.}

 \item{We propose FractalAD as an anomaly detection framework with end-to-end training and inference.
-Based only on a simple semantic segmentation model, it does not include any modules with trainable parameters.}
+Based only on a simple semantic segmentation model, it does not include any modules with trainable parameters, and has obvious advantages over other methods in training and inference speed.}

-\item{The results of experimental evaluations showed that the performance of FractalAD was competitive with that of existing state-of-the-art methods on the MVTec AD dataset, thus demonstrating the effectiveness of FractalAD.} \end{enumerate}
+\item{The results of experimental evaluations showed that the performance of FractalAD was competitive with that of existing state-of-the-art methods on the MVTec AD dataset and MVTec 3D-AD dataset, thus demonstrating the effectiveness of FractalAD.} \end{enumerate}